rjorton/MinION-COVID19/README.md

 #### Consensus generation

+#### NB NB: The ARTIC env and commands have now been updated to improve speed, call indels etc - refer the artic tutorials linked in the pages below

 To filter, porchop demultiplex, align, primer trim and call the consensus, we use the ARTIC nCoV-2019 environment and instructions.
 Full instructions are available here:

 [ARTIC nCoV-2019](https://artic.network/ncov-2019)